kmcgillivray/kmcgillivray.github.io/_posts/2017-02-01-wisconsin-refugees-reflection.md

 ## Yes, there are refugees in Wisconsin

-I'm not sure I had a clear perception of any of this going into the project.
-It's hard to look back and not have awareness now that I've spent so much time with the data, but on the average day, a Wisconsin resident likely doesn't realize that there have been over 13,000 refugees resettled in Wisconsin over the past fourteen years.
-Even if they see someone who has resettled here as a refugee, they probably don't have a conscious realization of "oh, that person is a refugee."
-I know I didn't before this.
+I'm not sure I had a clear perception of this going into the project.
+It's hard to look back and not have awareness now that I've spent so much time with the data, but I certainly didn't realize that over 13,000 refugees resettled in Wisconsin over the past fourteen years.
+Even if I had seen someone who had resettled here as a refugee, I didn't have a conscious realization of "oh, that person is a refugee."
+I'm sure others share in my unawareness of what the reality is for refugees in Wisconsin.

-Of course, I don't live in Milwaukee, which is where 64% of refugees live.
+Of course, I don't live in Milwaukee, which is where 64% of refugees live, so the people there may have a much clearer awareness.
 Which brings me to my next point.

 ## Milwaukee heavily outweighs the rest of the state.